CognitiveAtlas/legacy_cogat_linkml/README.md

 # cogat-linkml

-Linkml implementation of cognitive atlas.
+Linkml implementation of the neo4j based version of cognitive atlas.

 ## Website